ecorradini/epic-kitchens-temporal-segment-networks/README.md

 To do so first run `mv Makefile.config.example Makefile.config` and then edit the file.
 ```
-CPU_ONLY:=1 uncomment to build only with CPU (not reccomended)
+CPU_ONLY:=1 uncomment to build only with CPU (not recomended)
-USE_CUDNN:=1 uncomment to build with cuDNN support (reccomended but cuDNN required)
+USE_CUDNN:=1 uncomment to build with cuDNN support (recomended but cuDNN required)
 ```
-Check your GPU in [CUDA list](https://developer.nvidia.com/cuda-gpus) and, if needed, add is code to `CUDA_ARCH`.
+Check your GPU in [CUDA list](https://developer.nvidia.com/cuda-gpus) and, if needed, add its code to `CUDA_ARCH`.
 ```
 For CUDA < 6.0, comment the *_50 through *_61 lines for compatibility.
 For CUDA < 8.0, comment the *_60 and *_61 lines for compatibility.